 Chilean cuisine is characterized by excellent seafood, beef, fresh fruit and vegetables.
 Empanadas are popular turnover snacks with a variety of fillings.
 Another typical dish is lomo a lo pobre —an enormous slab of beef topped with two fried eggs and buried in fried potatoes.

 The predominant religion in Chile is Roman Catholic.
-The demographics consist of 95% European descent and others as well as 5% native.
+The demographics consist of 95% European descent as well as 5% native.

 All students will be placed in private schools.
 Students will participate in all school activities and mandatory examinations for Chilean students, for periods of one term to one Chilean academic calendar year.
 Public transportation is taken to go to the school and costs approximately $100 per month.
 School uniforms are required.

 Host Family Life